-Daniel correspondence yields the existence of an isometry between $\Sigma^*$ and $\hat\Sigma^*$ preserving the angle function.
-In view of Theorem~\ref{TCb}, the metrics of the Lorentzian graphs are conformal to the those of the corresponding Riemannian with conformal factor the square of the angle function, so we deduce that $\Sigma$ and $\hat\Sigma$ are isometric surfaces.
-Since $\hat\Sigma$ is complete by Cheng-Yau result \cite{CY76}, then so is $\Sigma$.
+Since Daniel's isometric correspondence between $\Sigma^*$ and $\hat\Sigma^*$ preserves the angle function, and Theorem~\ref{TCb} implies that the metrics of the Lorentzian graphs are conformal to the those of the corresponding Riemannian space with conformal factor the square of the angle function, we deduce that $\Sigma$ and $\hat\Sigma$ are isometric surfaces.
+Since $\hat\Sigma$ is complete by Cheng and Yau's result \cite{CY76}, so is $\Sigma$. \end{proof}